Children's House Teachers

 Montessori Teacher, Hampstead Children's House Garden Class

 Dhira was born and raised in Calcutta, India.
 After graduating with a Bachelor's degree in Animation and Filmmaking, she spent over eight years working in the Indian film and TV industry (Bollywood) as an assistant director.
 Working with children on film sets became one of her favourite parts of the job—she loved their energy and authentic expression.
 Her lifelong love for painting led her to new avenues, and in 2020, she decided to pursue a Master's in Fine Arts and Humanities at the University of Dundee.
 A chance invitation to the AMI AGM in Delft led Dhira to the beautiful world of Montessori.
-After completing her AMI 3 to 6 Diploma Course at MMI London, she's thrilled to begin this journey of discovery alongside the children.
+After completing her AMI 3 to 6 Diploma Course at the Maria Montessori Institute, London in 2025, she's thrilled to begin this journey of discovery alongside the children at the Maria Montessori School.
 With her diverse heritage and multilingual background, she's excited to share the stories, poems, and songs that have shaped her life.

 Rebecca Livsey